yamatokataoka/xroad-drive/xroad-drive-api/docker/README.md

 # Where to Store Files

-**Important note**: There are several ways to store files uploaded by users.
+**Important note**: There are several ways to store data used by applications that run in Docker containers.

-Write docker-compose file like
+Write docker compose file like
 ```
 services:
   xroad-drive-api: